Double affine Hecke algebras and congruence groups: Introduction

-, which is referred to as a triple node, as shorthand for the Coxeter diagram in Figure \ref{triplenode}.
-A diagram in which a triple node appears is shorthand for the Coxeter diagram in which the triple node is replaced by the diagram in Figure \ref{triplenode} and each of three nodes inherits the connectivity of the triple node.
-Note that the three nodes encapsulated by the triple node are all affine nodes.
+We consider a particular set of Coxeter diagrams that we call double affine Coxeter diagrams.
+Each of these diagrams has either two or three affine nodes.
+When the two or three affine nodes of a diagram are pairwise connected with four edges, and each connects to the finite part of diagram in the same fashion, we \emph{abbreviate} the diagram by replacing the two or three affine nodes by a \emph{double node} and, respectively, a \emph{triple node}, which connects to the finite part of the diagram in the same manner.
+A double or triple node is depicted as a node marked with two or three dots as in Figure \ref{marked}.
+In Figure \ref{doublenodediag} and Figure \ref{triplenodediag} we include examples of diagrams that use this abbreviation.

-We consider the set of Coxeter diagrams listed in Figure \ref{diagrams}, which we will call double affine Coxeter diagrams.
-By convention, $\dddot{C}_1$ will refer to the diagram $\dddot{A}_1$.
+There are three kinds of double affine Coxeter diagrams, listed in Figure \ref{dddot-diagrams}, Figure \ref{ddot-diagrams}, and Figure \ref{fH-diagrams}, which we refer to as \emph{triple dot}, \emph{double dot} and \emph{umlaut} diagrams, respectively.
+The umlaut diagrams have two affine nodes, while the double dot and triple dot diagrams have a double and triple node respectively.
+By convention, $\DDDot{C}_1$ will refer to the diagram $\DDDot{A}_1$ and $\DDot{C}_1$ will refer to the diagram $\DDot{A}_1$.

+We emphasize that in any cycle of a double Coxeter diagram there is an even number of double edges and an even number of triple edges.
+Therefore, the diagrams satisfy the hypothesis of \cite{HumRef}*{Proposition 6.6} and the associated Coxeter groups are crystallographic with respect to their reflection representation.

-The relevant quotients of the Coxeter braid groups of these diagrams, denoted by $\B(\dddot{X}_n)$, $\B(\ddot{X}_n)$, and $\B(\dddot{C}_n^*)$ are specified in Definition \ref{def: untwisted}, \ref{def: twisted}, and \ref{def: A2n2Artin}, respectively.
-We only note here that, aside from $\B(\dddot{C}_n)$ and $\B(\dddot{C}_n^*)$, the kernel of the canonical projection is generated by a relation imposing the centrality of one explicit element (see \eqref{centralrel-1}, \eqref{centralrel}).
+A canonical group associated to a Coxeter diagram $D$ is the Coxeter braid group $B(D)$, defined as the group generated by a set of elements, one for for each node in $D$, that satisfy the braid relations specified by the number of edges between nodes.
+We consider the Coxeter braid groups $B(\DDDot{X}_n)$, $B(\fH{X}_n)$, and $B(\DDot{C}_n)$.
+The marked nodes play, of course, no role in the definition of the corresponding Coxeter braid groups but they do play a role in the definition of some quotients, that we denote by $\B(\DDDot{X}_n)$, $\B(\fH{X}_n)$, and $\B(\DDot{C}_n)$.
+The precise relations in the kernel are specified in Definition \ref{def: untwisted}, \ref{def: twisted}, and \ref{def: twodot}, respectively.
+We only note here that, aside from $\B(\DDDot{C}_n)$ and $\B(\DDot{C}_n)$, the kernel of the canonical projection is generated by a relation imposing the centrality of one explicit element (see \eqref{centralrel-1}, \eqref{centralrel}).
 We refer to this as the central relation.
-For $\B(\dddot{C}_n)$, $n\geq 2$, which in fact plays a distinguished role in the theory, the kernel is generated by the central relation and a second relation \eqref{ellbraid} which we call the elliptic braid relation.
-The group $\B(\dddot{C}_n^*)$, $n\geq 1$ is a quotient of $\B(\dddot{C}_n)$.
+For $\B(\DDDot{C}_n)$, $n\geq 2$, which in fact plays a distinguished role in the theory, the kernel is generated by the central relation and a second relation \eqref{ellbraid} which we call the elliptic braid relation.
+The group $\B(\DDot{C}_n)$, $n\geq 1$ is a quotient of $\B(\DDDot{C}_n)$.